How Much Does Youth Hockey Cost in Montana?

 Where Your Money Goes in Montana

-Savings tip: Montana's biggest savings lever is smart travel planning — pick tournaments that cluster geographically instead of scattering across multiple states.
+Savings tip: Montana's main savings opportunity is smart travel planning: pick tournaments that cluster geographically instead of scattering across multiple states.
 When driving to Colorado or Washington, split gas and hotels with other Montana families.
 Equipment ordered online during spring clearance saves 30-50% versus waiting until fall.

 Hidden Costs in Montana

-Montana families face some of the longest drives in the lower 48 — Great Falls to Billings is 3.5 hours, and the nearest out-of-state opponents are 4-8 hours away.
-Every away game at competitive levels is essentially a mini-tournament expense.
-Equipment must be ordered online for most families, with limited local pro shop options.
+Montana families face some of the longest drives in the lower 48.
+Great Falls to Billings is 3.5 hours, and the nearest out-of-state opponents are 4-8 hours away.
+Every away game at competitive levels carries mini-tournament expenses.
+Equipment is typically ordered online, with limited local pro shop options.

 Get your personalized estimate at Hockey Budget.